jadonk42/fabflix-movie-project/README.md

 - # Master/Slave
     - #### Include the filename/path of all code/configuration files in GitHub of routing queries to Master/Slave SQL.
+    WebContent/META-INF/context.xml

     - #### How read/write requests were routed to Master/Slave SQL?
+    For the Slave Instance, if it is given a write request, it uses a different connection and connects to the Master database rather than the localhost (its own).
+So even if it still receives write requests which is intended, it will write to the other database using the different connection.

 - # JMeter TS/TJ Time Logs
     - #### Instructions of how to use the `log_processing.*` script to process the JMeter logs.